 - Who you are and where you live.

-- Say how what has happened has affected you and how you are feeling as a result.
+- How you have been affected and how you are feeling as a result of what happened.

-- Say what you would like to happen as a result of the letter.
+- What you would like to happen as a result of the letter.

 Often a letter is followed by a meeting to resolve the issues.